shmink/Waypointer/README.md

 Waypointer folder.
 The file will also be automatically opened but it is saved within Waypointer should you want to open it at a later date, send it to someone else or whatever your heart desires.
 You can always generate the original again.

-Finally, meta data should be have also been gained from the files used and then displayed on the right hand side of the web page.
+Finally meta data should be have also been gained from the files used and then displayed on the right hand side of the web page.

 ---